Russo returns to Lionesses squad

 Uncapped duo Le Tissier and Robinson have received call-ups to the senior squad for the first time after a strong start to the WSL season.

-Those to drop out include Chelsea defender Jess Carter and Manchester City forward Jess Park, currently on-loan at Everton.
+Those to drop out include Chelsea defender Jess Carter and Manchester City forward Jess Park, currently on loan at Everton.

 Full squad